FD2906/AIPO/README.md

 🗂️ Contents
 	•	Preliminaries/ – Solutions to the AIPO preliminary round questions
-	•	Finals/ – Solutions to the AIPO finals round questions
+	•	Finals/ – Partial solutions to the AIPO finals round questions
 	•	.vscode/ – Editor settings (optional, can be ignored)

 🧠 About AIPO